PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Health and Critical Hits.md

 | 4                             | Organs                                                   |
 | 5                             | muscularskeletal  (inc. muscles/ligaments) (inc. joints) |
 | 6                             | Loss of Consciousness (head only)                        |
-## Trauma care

-Major trauma requires critical care within a certain time period for a good prognosis, which can be extended by stabilization.
-Failure to apply critical care in this time period results in a poor prognosis.

-**Good prognosis**: A character with a good prognosis eventually returns to the campaign.

-**Poor prognosis**: A poor medical outcome means the character is permanently removed from play in the campaign, either through death or extreme disability.

 ## Stage III: Headshot!
 - Damage is increased by 4 when making a head shot